ND: 10 Years Later TV Tropes

 Daddy's Girl: As the proud papa wolf, Freki has got his daughter's back no matter what.
 He's always there to give her a boost of confidence and remind her of her inner strength and abilities.

-Clingy Jealous Girl: A non-romantic example.
-Juni is easily threatened if it appears that someone is attempting to jeopardize her status as Gerard's best friend.
-She even becomes upset with Nico, Gerard's mother, after Gerard jokes that "a boy's best friend is his mother"
+Clingy Jealous Girl: Juni is easily threatened if it appears that someone is attempting to jeopardize her status as Jonathan's best friend.

 Little Miss Badass: She might be 157 cm/5'2'', but she is a du Cronos she-wolf and isn't someone you want to mess with.

-It Was a Gift: Juni's iconic necklace-crown-headset isn't just a fashion statement - it holds deep sentimental value.
-The unique piece was a gift from her beloved aunt Mary, who she later learns is actually her biological mother.
-Knowing the truth about her lineage only adds to the significance of the heirloom, and Juni cherishes it as a connection to the mother she never knew.
+It Was a Gift: Juni’s signature necklace-crown-headset isn’t just a stylish accessory—it has deep sentimental value.
+The unique piece was a gift from her beloved Aunt Mary, who she later discovers is actually her biological mother.
+Learning the truth about her real parentage makes the heirloom even more meaningful, and Juni treasures it as a link to the mother she never got to know

 Badass Family: Her father is the du Cronos Dynasty's Head, her paternal grandparent is a deity, her grandmother was an alpha wolf, and her mother was a brilliant magician.

-Always Save the Girl: Genderflippped; Juni will do anything to save her boys!
-However, they have returned her the favour on occasion.
+Always Save the Girl: Genderflippped; Juni will do anything to save her boy!
+However, Jonathan has returned her the favour on occasion.

 My Instincts Are Showing: Played with.
 She actually seems to enjoy letting her wolf-like side out and howling now and then but suppressed it out of fear over her other powers.
-Despite coming to terms with herself, she still only lets them show up in front of Gerard, and eventually, Donatello.
+Despite coming to terms with herself, she still only lets them show up in front of Jonathan, and eventually Yoru too.

 Superpowered Evil Side: She inherited more power from her vampire grandfather than her strangely mixed human/dragon/wolf body can handle.
 Once this power is awakened by the complete fear of dying, if it's not kept sealed each time she draws upon it degrades her sanity and drives her into fits of feral Unstoppable Rage that can only be controlled by her necklace's anti-monster barrier.

-Guile Hero: While not to the degree of her grandparent, Juni can think up some fairly inventive tactics to beat an opponent.
+Guile Hero: While not to the degree of her grandfather, Juni can think up some fairly inventive tactics to beat an opponent.

-Teens Are Short: Given that Juni is two years younger than both Gerard and Donatello, it's no surprise that she is the shortest member of the trio.
+Teens Are Short: Given that Juni is two years younger than Jonathan, it's no surprise that only Yoru is shorter than her, by virtue of being a preteen.

 Evil Mentor: Anthony is shown to be incredibly interested in Juni, and while never kickstarting the transformation into a dhampir, the sun god is always there to advise Juni to dive into the bloodlust and carnage it comes with.